 Golden Monkey Experience.
 Mgahinga Gorilla National Park is where Gold (golden monkeys) meets Silver(mountain gorillas).
-There are about 2000-5000 golden monkeys left worldwide.
+There are about 2000 to 5000 golden monkeys left worldwide.
 Take part in golden monkey trekking and habituation experiences.

 3. Best Things To Do In Uganda -Birding in the Pearl of Africa